venkatkapil24/batch_nl/README.md

 Tests verify agreement with `matscipy` across a range of crystal structures and cell geometries (cubic, tetragonal, orthorhombic, hcp, rhombohedral, triclinic, oblique, etc.).

----

-## License

-The `pynl` project is licensed under the Academic Software License v1.0 (ASL).
-See the `LICENSE` file for details.

-`pynl` is © 2024, Venkat Kapil.
-Distributed under the ASL v1.0 without any warranty; see the license for details.

-Contact: venkat.kapil@gmail.com